Well, you’ve done it, you’re getting streams and now you’re earning money for your artistic endeavors online. But how does all this stuff work?

 Comfort and customization is the name of the game with this pair of headphones.
 The Crossfade M100 Master is my favorite pair in this list due to the sheer adaptability of the design.
 Do you need to mix multiple sources?
 There’s a cable for that.
 Want to use this set for gaming and need a mic, there’s an excellent mic mod for that.

 With thick ear pads and a design that spreads to prevent causing pressure points, the comfort of this pair of headphones can not be overstated.
 You can easily wear these for a 4 hour set or mixing session.
+If comfort is your top concern these are one of the best DJ headphones to choose.

 The customization of the color of your headphones allows for a bit of self expression, allowing you to build a style for a show as well.
 This isn’t something thought about often.
 But giving yourself a look is definitely a plus for these headphones.